In the guide

 BCMS may issue a cattle passport outside the specified time but only if it is satisfied about the animal's identity and that all the information in the application is accurate.

 This can be based on a DNA test, which proves that the animal or the offspring of the dam shows in the application.
-Further information on appeals of DNA testing can be obtained from the BCMS telephone helpline (0345 0501234) or refer to the cattle keeper's handbook, which can be accessed through the BCMS section of the GOV.UK website (scroll down to 'What you must do when you keep cattle').
+Further information on appeals of DNA testing can be obtained from the BCMS telephone helpline (0345 050 1234).

 Cattle without passports, whether male or female, cannot be moved off your holding alive except under a licence issued by BCMS.
-The cattle (if under 48 months old) can be shot on the farm and removed under a BCMS issued pre-movement licence to a knacker's yard, hunt kennel, rendering or incinerator plant in accordance with animal by-products legislation.
+Alternatively, the cattle can be shot on your holding and disposed of to a knacker's yard, hunt kennel, rendering or incinerator plant in accordance with animal by-products legislation.
 Further guidance can be found on the GOV.UK website.

 Fallen cattle that die or are slaughtered on-farm or in transit (other than for human consumption) may need to be tested for BSE; see 'BSE testing of cattle' for more information.